Diffusion in quantum state preparation: From passive cooling to system-bath engineering

 \subsubsection{Generalized Model}

-While the above random walk model correctly captures the classical dynamics giving rise to the diffusive cooling, it is restricted to only one defect living in $\mathcal{H}^{(1)}$.
-Furthermore, it makes ad hoc assumptions about the initial spatial extend of the defect.
-In the following, we provide a generalized model which relaxes these assumptions while finding close quantitative agreement with the fully quantum description.
+While the above random-walk model correctly captures the classical dynamics giving rise to the diffusive cooling, it is restricted to only one defect living in $\mathcal{H}^{(1)}$.
+Furthermore, it makes ad hoc assumptions about the initial spatial extent of the defect.
+In the following, we provide a generalized model that relaxes these assumptions while finding close quantitative agreement with the fully quantum description.
 For this, we allow for a state with multiple defects and implement the following three improvements: (i) inclusion of the decay rates given by $A^\pm$ when excitation and hole overlap, (ii) a correct treatment of the jump operators' actions when hole and excitation are close together, and (iii) a way to initialize an appropriately distributed random initial state with multiple particle-hole pairs.
 The details outlined below yield the recipe by which the results in \cref{fig:sophisticated_random_ralk} are obtained.
-While the quadratic dependence $\tau \propto N^2$ matches the findings for the quantum formulation, the generalized random walk model quantitatively predicts a marginally higher diffusion constant than measured for the numerical data in \cref{fig:sshengsites}.
-This can mostly be attributed to the neglect of off-diagonal terms as outlined below, and the fact that while $\exp(\mathcal{L} t)$ can generate non-local terms in its Taylor expansion, the random walk is limited to local jumps only.
+While the quadratic dependence $\tau \propto N^2$ matches the findings for the quantum formulation, the generalized random-walk model quantitatively predicts a marginally higher diffusion constant than measured for the numerical data in \cref{fig:sshengsites}.
+This can mostly be attributed to the neglect of off-diagonal terms as outlined below, and the fact that while $\exp(\mathcal{L} t)$ can generate nonlocal terms in its Taylor expansion, the random-walk is limited to local jumps only.

-To derive the model, note that the wire number operators $n_{j,a/b}$ can be written in the $x$-basis in terms of their number operators $n_{j,\pm} = x_{j,\pm}^\dagger x_{j,\pm}$ as
+To derive the model, note that the wire number operators $n_{j,a/b}$ can be written in the $x$ basis in terms of their number operators $n_{j,\pm} = x_{j,\pm}^\dagger x_{j,\pm}$ as

 having defined $Y_j \equiv x_{j,+}^\dagger x_{j,-} + x_{j,-}^\dagger x_{j,+}$.
 We obtain the following expressions for the $A^\pm$ operators:

 Unfortunately, the operators with $\gamma=a$ are not diagonal in the $x^\pm$ basis, such that we need to employ the mean-field approximation $\langle Y_j \rangle \approxeq 0$, with which